Juillermo/ABC/README.md

-# Associations Beyond Chance
+# Associations Beyond Chance (ABC)

+The ABC model provides a **Bayesian framework to infer multimorbidity associations between health conditions** from Electronic Health Records.
+The outputs are posterior distribution over pairwise association values, which can be assembled and visualised as multimorbidity weigthed network.

-This repository provides code linked to the paper [*"Multimorbidity analysis with low condition counts: a robust Bayesian approach for small but important subgroups"*](https://authors.elsevier.com/sd/article/S2352396424001166).
+The ABC model was presented on the article [*"Multimorbidity analysis with low condition counts: a robust Bayesian approach for small but important subgroups"*](https://authors.elsevier.com/sd/article/S2352396424001166).
+This repository also provides code to reproduce the experiments and visualisations there.
 If you use this code, please cite the paper:

 > Romero Moreno G., Restocchi V., Fleuriot JD., Anand A., Mercer SW., Guthrie B. (2024). [*Multimorbidity analysis with low condition counts: a robust Bayesian approach for small but important subgroups*](https://www.sciencedirect.com/science/article/pii/S2352396424001166); **eBioMedicine**, Volume 102, 105081, ISSN 2352-3964, https://doi.org/10.1016/j.ebiom.2024.105081.